samgohel/Node-Docker-Demo/Task.md

 26.Add Mongoose Dependencies
 27.Get Ip From Container For DB Connection
 28.We Can Also Connect Using Name Of Container And Container Can Communicate With Each Others, So at the place of ip we can also place the ip
+29.Export Config For Use From ENV, And Pass That Into Docker Compose 30.Set Up Start Order Which Container Should Start First Using Depends On In Compose File